 In his first two seasons as the Heat’s Goaltending Coach, he watched both Jon Gillies and David Rittich earn their NHL Debuts and play significant minutes with the Calgary Flames.
 Under Zulianello’s watch, Rittich established a number of Heat goaltending records and ranked among the league leaders in nearly every major goaltending category.

-During his own career, Zulianello helped backstop Colorado College to three NCAA tournament appearances in four seasons and finished in the top 10 in all goaltending categories during his senior season, culminating in his first pro contract with the Phoenix Coyotes in 2001.
-Zulianello finished his playing career in 2004-05 playing 126 games in the ECHL and AHL.
+A goaltender himself, playing in the USHL, NCAA, ECHL and AHL, Zulianello helped backstop Colorado College to three NCAA tournament appearances in four seasons and finished in the top 10 in all goaltending categories during his senior season, culminating in his first pro contract with the Phoenix Coyotes in 2001.
+Zulianello finished his playing career in 2004-05 playing 126 games in the ECHL and AHL combined.